PetersonLian/PetersonLian.github.io/_posts/2014-07-22-emacs-flyspell-mode-conflict-with-auto-complete.md

 #Why doesn't auto-complete mode work in some modes?
 A: please make sure these modes don't have a fly-spell minor mode opening.
 #What if my fly-spell minor mode is automaticaly opened?
-A:well.I don't know what to do yet.Simplly turnning off fly-spell doesn't make ac mode working.
+A:well.I don't know what to do yet.Currently I manually close fly-spell mode in the specified buffer and then invoke Auto-Complete-mode